The spiritual world is not straightforward

 That is a reference to sorting out people into the two eternal choices

 of heaven and hell.
-Jesus knew it would happen, but He prayed Peter's
+Christ knew it would happen, but He prayed Peter's

 faith would not fail completely and that he would return to strengthen